bazel-contrib/rules_nodejs/docs/Built-ins.md

 NB: This feature requires runfiles be enabled due to an issue in Bazel which we are still investigating.
     On Windows runfiles are off by default and must be enabled with the `--enable_runfiles` flag when using this feature.

-NB: `ts_project` does not support directory npm deps due to internal dependency on having all input sources files explicitly specified.

 For the `nodejs_binary` & `nodejs_test` `entry_point` attribute (which often needs to reference a file within an npm package) you can set the entry_point to a dict with a single entry, where the key corresponds to the directory